Alok-Sharma/DjangoSandbox/README.markdown

 * Viewing other profiles will not allow editing or changing passwords.
 Authorized users can only view the details, logout or choose to go back to own profile.
 I learnt how to grant and deny custom defined privileges to authorized and unauthorized users by implementing this.
 * Apart from this, I implemented some customized form validation in the *Registration Form* page.
 * The purpose of hosting it up on a free hosting was to understand how a website is finally deployed.
-I often notice that this phase of web-dev is ignored.
+I often see that I simply ignore this phase of web development.
 But I wanted to understand this final step practically, and that's why I had it hosted.
 I must say that alwaysdata.net was very helpful, providing support individually wherever problems cropped up.
 It's also one of the few free web hosting sites that support Django.